 The integration of risk management into everyday operations has been supported by the development of a comprehensive set of training tools and materials including on-line training packages and classroom-based training programs.
-A customised on-line risk management database was implemented during the 2016 financial year and has been further enhanced during 2017 to include improved reporting and control management capabilities.
+A customised on-line risk management database was implemented during the 2016 financial year and continues to be enhanced to include improved reporting and control management capabilities.